-CyberSec Social is a startup nonprofit created to engage in research and development in the fields of cyber criminology and social cybersecurity.
+CyberSec Social is a startup created to engage in research and development in the fields of cyber criminology and social cybersecurity.
 CyberSec Social works in collaboration with academic and business partners.

 Social cybersecurity is focused on the human aspects of cybersecurity and how the cyberactivity of individuals and groups is influenced by psychological and sociological factors.
 In addition to leveraging the social sciences, social cybersecurity also utilizes fields such as data science and digital forensics.